-CoderDojo is a global network of free, volunteer-led, independent, community based programming clubs for young people.
-These young people, between 7 and 17, learn how to code, develop websites, apps, programs, games and explore technology in an informal and creative environment.
-In addition to learning to code attendees meet like minded people and get to show off what they’ve been working on.
+CoderDojo is a global movement of free, volunteer-led, community based programming clubs for young people.
+At a Dojo, young people, between 7 and 17, learn how to code, develop websites, apps, programs, games and explore technology in an informal and creative environment.
+In addition to learning to code attendees meet like minded people and are exposed to the possibilities of technology.

-There is a focus on community, peer learning, youth mentoring and self led learning with an emphasis on openness, helping others and showing how coding is a force for change in the world.
-CoderDojo makes development and learning to code a fun, sociable, kick ass experience.
+Within the CoderDojo Movement there is a focus on community, peer learning, youth mentoring and self led learning, with an emphasis on showing how coding is a force for change in the world.

 The global CoderDojo community is supported by the CoderDojo Foundation.
-The CoderDojo Foundation consists of a core team of dedicated individuals, founded by the co-founder of the very first CoderDojo James Whelton, who are committed to focusing on supporting both new and existing Dojos through resource and community development while also scaling CoderDojo through partnerships and creating awareness globally.
+The CoderDojo Foundation consists of a core team based primarily in Dublin, Ireland.
+Founded by the co-founder of the very first CoderDojo James Whelton, the Foundation is focused on supporting new and existing Dojos through resource and community development while also scaling CoderDojo through partnerships and creating awareness globally.
 You can find out more about the CoderDojo Foundation here.

 The CoderDojo Foundation is registered charity in the Republic of Ireland (CHY 20812) and you can see our annual audited accounts and other reports here.